pbs-assess/csas-style/README.md

 1. For Redbanded Rockfish assessment, the .bbl file incorrectly strips out hyphens in hyphenated first names.
 See Issue #5.
 If not fixed then check yourself.

-### Tips and tricks
+## Tips and tricks

 Partly from doing Redbanded Rockfish formatting edits:

+1. Arrowtooth Flounder went through as a full latex document.
+Others, such as Redbanded Rockfish, have been a mixture of Word and Latex (which is a bit more fiddly).
+If you have to have a mixture then CSAS prefers, say, pages 1-100 to be Word and then pages 101-150 to be Latex (i.e. just one chunk of each).

-1.To test the encoding part of Web Accessibility (in Adobe Acrobat XI Pro):
+1. To test the encoding part of Web Accessibility (in Adobe Acrobat XI Pro):

 	View-Tools-Accessibility (Alt V T A)

 	Accessibility window: Full Check, Start

 	Document - Right-click Tagged - Fix - 'Some difficult pages' okay

 	Page Content - expand - Character Encoding shows ones that aren't encoded.
 Try and fix (have to do in tex not the .pdf; not sure what to do with Chris's current ones).
 'A few' are okay with CSAS.

-1.Tables that break across pages - may or may not be allowed to have the \longtable footer and subsequent header.
-Brittany is checking.
+1. Tables that break across pages - may or may not be allowed to have the \longtable footer and subsequent header.
+Brittany is checking (but has now left).
+Not sure of current status of this.

-1.No dotted lines in Tables or (I think) vertical lines.
+1. No dotted lines in Tables or (I think) vertical lines.

-1.No side-by-side figures with separate captions; i.e. must all be the same figure.
-See \twofigRHb in Redbanded.
+1. No side-by-side figures with separate captions; i.e. must all be the same figure.

-1.Need Chris's template for properly making Table of Contents and labelling Appendices.
-He keeps that in Latex and so gets the Abstract translation and puts that into .tex.
+1. Need Chris's template (from Arrowtooth or Herring presumably) for properly making Table of Contents and labelling Appendices.
+He keeps that in Latex and so gets the Abstract translation and puts that into .tex, so no Word files at all.

 1. Personal communications need a work location also; e.g. (Stephen Wischniowski, Pacific Biological Station, DFO, Nanaimo, BC, pers.~comm.)